nlicalzi/launch_school/rb120_object_oriented_programming/lesson_1/object_oriented_programming_book.md

 #### Constants

-* If you want to create a class varaiable that never changes, you can use a **constant**
+* If you want to create a class variable that never changes, you can use a **constant**

   * Constants are clared in capslock, like this: `DOG_YEARS`